This page is dedicated to providing more information on the most commonly asked questions about the New Energy Tech Consumer Code program.

-The Solar Retailer Code of Conduct is a voluntary scheme which promotes industry best practice standards for businesses selling solar photovoltaics (PV) to residential and small business consumers.
+The Solar Retailer Code of Conduct preceded the New Energy Tech Consumer Code and was a voluntary scheme promoting industry best practice standards for businesses selling solar photovoltaics (PV) to residential and small business consumers.

 I am an Approved Solar Retailer, am I required to apply to join the NETCC program?

 Participation in the NETCC program is voluntary.
 Existing Approved Solar Retailers seeking to join the NETCC program will be assisted to transition to the NETCC from February 2023.
 This will not require an additional application to be submitted.
-Further information about this transition process will be shared with Approved Solar Retailers in the months leading up to the launch of the program.
+Find out more here.

 All Approved Solar Retailers should be aware that the ACCC authorisation of the Solar Retailer Code of Conduct will expire on 31 July 2023.
-Approved Solar Retailers that do not wish to transition over to the NETCC should note that after 31 July 2023, their access to existing government programs and tender opportunities which currently require Approved Solar Retailer status may be affected.
+Approved Solar Retailers that do not wish to transition over to the NETCC should note that their access to existing government programs and tender opportunities which currently require Approved Solar Retailer status may be affected.